 If you’ll decide to build this house, ask your local real estate agent what kind of customization needs to be done for improving your real estate resale value.

-3. Tiny Modern Aesthetic
+3. Tiny Modern Minimalistic Design

 Not everyone wants to build something traditional or classic.
 This tiny house plan has a clean and modern minimalistic design that is aesthetically pleasing and easy to build.
 In fact, out of all tiny home layouts, this one speaks to the younger generation of artistically-inclined freelancers.

 In case you may need some extra space, adding a loft is possible.
 The plan is extremely clean with a square main room which has plenty of natural light coming through a huge corner window.
 Simply perfect for an art or crafts studio.

-4. Enchanted Cottage
+4. Enchanted Cottage Floor Plan

-How to Build This Tiny House
+Get the plans to Build This Tiny House

 This is a real “real estate” charmer!